Edward Sorin: Founding of Notre Dame

 At the time, the property only had three buildings: a log cabin built by Stephen Badin (the original burned down in 1856 but a replica was built in 1906), a small two-story clapboard building that was the home of the Potawatomi interpreter Charon, and a small shed.
 Of the 524 acres, only 10 were cleared and ready for cultivation, but Sorin stated that the soil was suitable for raising wheat and corn.
 While the land had two small lakes, the snow and marshy area might have given to Sorin the appearance of a single larger lake, hence why named the fledgling mission "Notre Dame du Lac" (Our Lady of the Lake).
-The most immediate concern were suitable and warm lodgings for the Sorin and the seven brothers present and for those in St. Peter's who were yet to come north.
+The most immediate concern were suitable and warm lodgings for Sorin and the seven brothers present and for those in St. Peter's who were yet to come north.
 To build a second log cabin, and lacking the funds, they appealed to the people of South Bend to donate funds or their time.
-Thanks to the help from the locals, they were able to assemble the timber and erect the walls, and the Sorin and the brothers erected the roof when the men returned to town.
+Thanks to the help from the locals, they were able to assemble the timber and erect the walls, and Sorin and the brothers erected the roof when the men returned to town.
 The cabin was completed on March 19, 1843, in time to accommodate the additional brothers and novices who has arrived from St. Peter's the month before.